KritiKatyal/AgriCure/README.md

 ---

 ## Acknowledgments
+This application is based on the following researches:

+- **Research Paper:** "A hybrid approach of nutrition deficiency detection in the tomato leaf using the yolov8 deep learning model and a layered augmentation scheme"
-- **Research Paper:** This application is based on the research "Layered Augmentation-Enhanced YOLOv8 for Disease and Nutrient Deficiency Detection in Bitter Gourd Leaves."
+- **Research Paper:** "Layered Augmentation-Enhanced YOLOv8 for Disease and Nutrient Deficiency Detection in Bitter Gourd Leaves."
 ---

 ## License